MicrosoftDocs/win32/desktop-src/HyperV_v2/grantinteractivesessionaccess-msvm-terminalservice.md

 ---
-Description: 'Grants access to the interactive session of the virtual machine to the specified list of trustees.' ms.assetid: '8a82170d-067b-47e5-a15f-21d6c04128d2'
+Description: Grants access to the interactive session of the virtual machine to the specified list of trustees. ms.assetid: 8a82170d-067b-47e5-a15f-21d6c04128d2
-title: 'GrantInteractiveSessionAccess method of the Msvm\_TerminalService class'
+title: GrantInteractiveSessionAccess method of the Msvm\_TerminalService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GrantInteractiveSessionAccess method of the Msvm\_TerminalService class